 How to Submit Your Website to Search Engines (2026)

-Learn how to submit your website to Google, Bing, and AI search engines like ChatGPT.
-Includes IndexNow setup, robots.txt for AI bots, and fixing indexing failures.
+Learn how to submit your website to Google, Bing, and AI search engines like ChatGPT in 2026.
+Covers IndexNow setup, robots.txt for AI bots, and fixes for Google indexing rejections.

 How to Submit Your Website to Search Engines (And the New Ones Nobody Talks About)